-- 245. The Office of Ombudsman There shall be an office of Ombudsman. - 246.
-Functions of the Ombudsman (1) The functions of the Ombudsman are to - - (a) investigate any conduct in federal or state affairs, or in the public administration in any sphere of government that is alleged or suspected to be improper or an abuse of authority and of the conduct of any person to whom this section applies in the exercise of the functions, powers and duties of office. - (b) assist in the improvement of the practices and procedures of any federal or state government body; - (c) ensure the elimination of arbitrary and unfair decisions; and - (d) educate the public as to the role of Ombudsman. - (2) Subsection (1) does not apply to the President or the staff of the President, or to the Director of Public Prosecutions or any person acting in accordance with his or her instructions. - (3) The Ombudsman shall not: - (a) investigate court decisions or the performance of any judge or judicial officer; or - (b) conduct an investigation into a matter if advice is given by the Prime Minister that the investigation would not be in the interests of the security of Solomon Islands. - (4) The Ombudsman has the additional powers and functions prescribed by law. - 247.
-Reporting obligations (1) The Ombudsman shall make an annual report to the Federal Parliament, and to each State Parliament, and may make such additional reports concerning the discharge of the authority of the Ombudsman as is necessary to draw attention to any defects in the administration of government or the application of any law. - (2) Any report issued by the Ombudsman shall be open to the public unless exceptional circumstances, to be determined by federal legislation, require that a report be kept confidential.
+245. The Office of Ombudsman - There shall be an office of Ombudsman.

+246. Functions of the Ombudsman

+- (1) The functions of the Ombudsman shall be to: - (a) investigate any conduct in federal, state and Community government affairs, or in the public administration in any sphere of government that is alleged or suspected to be improper or an abuse of authority and of the conduct of any person to whom this section applies in the exercise of the functions, powers and duties of office. - (b) institute civil suits in cases of maladministration on behalf of clients. - (c) assist in the improvement of the practices and procedures of any federal or state government body; - (d) ensure the elimination of arbitrary and unfair decisions; and - (e) educate the public as to the role of Ombudsman. - (2) This section applies to members of the federal and state public services, the police force, the correctional services, the government of Honiara City, Federal, State and Community Governments, Commissions, State Owned Enterprises, Public Agencies and such other bodies as may be prescribed by law. - (3) Subsection (1) does not apply to the President of the Republic or his personal staff, or to the Director of Public Prosecutions or any person acting in accordance with his or her instructions. - (4) The Ombudsman shall not: - (a) investigate court decisions or the performance of any judge or judicial officer; or - (b) conduct an investigation into a matter if advice is given by the Federal Cabinet that the investigation would not be in the interests of the security of Solomon Islands. - (5) The Ombudsman has the additional powers and functions prescribed by law.

+247. Reporting obligations

+- (1) The Ombudsman shall make an annual report to the Federal Parliament, and to each State Parliament, and may make such additional reports concerning the discharge of the authority of the Ombudsman as is necessary to draw attention to any defects in the administration of government or the application of any law. - (2) Any report issued by the Ombudsman shall be open to the public unless exceptional circumstances, to be determined by federal legislation, require that a report be kept confidential.

+248. Tenure

-- 248. Tenure (1) The Ombudsman shall not perform the functions of any other federal or state office, and shall not, without the approval of the President, engage in any other occupation or receive any other official remuneration. - (2) The Ombudsman shall hold office for a period of 5 years, unless he or she is removed from office on the grounds and using the same procedures as those, which apply to the removal of a judge as, provided by this Constitution.
+- (1) The Ombudsman shall not perform the functions of any other federal or state office, and shall not, without the approval of the President of the Republic, engage in any other occupation or receive any other official remuneration. - (2) The Ombudsman shall hold office for a period of 5 years, unless he or she is removed from office on the grounds and using the same procedures as those, which apply to the removal of a judge as, provided by this Constitution.